Daughter-in-law of LSU offensive coordinator among those killed in Louisiana plane crash

 "Our thoughts and prayers go out to him," LSU head coach Ed Orgeron told ESPN before the Peach Bowl.
 "Steve and his wife, his family are so distraught.
 Steve is a man.
 He knows how to handle things."

-McCord also worked as an in-game host for both the New Orleans Saints and Pelicans.
+McCord also worked as an in-game host for both the New Orleans Pelicans and Saints.

 New Orleans Saints wide receiver Michael Thomas also offered a message of condolence on Twitter.